nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 313
 00:17:30,112 --> 00:17:33,220
-[SPEAKER_02]: So he has a stress test today at 9.30.
+[SPEAKER_02]: So he has a stress test today at 9:30.

 314
 00:17:33,200 --> 00:17:35,601
-[SPEAKER_02]: and then he's supposed to meet with the doctor at 12 o'clock.
+[SPEAKER_02]: and then he's supposed to meet with the doctor at 12:30

 315
 00:17:35,924 --> 00:17:38,164